-Fabric Faults and Defects Found in Garments
+Fabric Defects Found in Garments and Clothing Items

 Abrasion Mark: A place in the fabric where the surface has been damaged due to friction or abnormally weakened by any operation through which it has been passed.

-Misprint on fabric: In printed fabrics, either missed, or partially missed, or incorrectly positioned relative to each other.
+Misprint on fabric: In printed fabrics, either missed, partially missed, or incorrectly positioned relative to each other.

 Double Pick: Two yarns running simultaneously, mostly in the weft yarn.